Izento/ballad-a-song-organizer/README.md

   that song's rename without stopping unrelated songs.
 - Applied filename and tag changes are journaled for recovery and verified, atomic undo.
-- Duplicate findings are read-only; no normal operation permanently deletes files.
+- Duplicate cleanup requires explicit selection and confirmation, keeps at least one file in each finding, rechecks each selected file's content hash, and sends it to the Windows Recycle Bin.
+No normal operation permanently deletes files.
 - CLI rename and tag changes require `--apply`; `ballad undo` restores the latest recoverable journaled batch.